 Feeding: Rasboras are opportunistic feeders and are willing to eat either protein or vegetable-based fish foods.

-Breeding: It is a little challenging to breed rasbora, but it’s not impossible.
+Breeding: It is a little challenging to breed Rasbora, but it’s not impossible.
 The breeding tank water should be soft.
-You must keep two females for each male.
+You must keep two females and one male in the breeding tank.
 Keep a lot of plants in your breeding tank.
-When they are ready to spawn, rasbora female signals the male by taking up a position near a chosen leaf.
+When they are ready to spawn, Rasbora female signals the male by taking up a position near a chosen leaf.
 The female will lay eggs on the underside of the leaf, which the male then fertilizes.
-Remove the parents at this point, or they will eat the eggs.
+Remove the parents at this point or they will eat the eggs.
 Eggs will hatch within 18 to 24 hours.

 Colors and types: Rasboras are Reddish tan with black coloring along the back half of the fish.